sez11a/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 4. To remove the default application installed on the root context:

-    1. Go to the `$JONAS_BASE/deploy` directory and remove:
+    1. Go to the `$JONAS_BASE/deploy` directory and remove the following files:
-        - ctxroot.xml
+        - `ctxroot.xml`
-        - doc.xml
+        - `doc.xml`
-        - jdbc-ds.xml
+        - `jdbc-ds.xml`
-        - jonasAdmin.xml
+        - `jonasAdmin.xml`

-    2. Go to the `$JONAS_ROOT/repositories` directory to remove the application by removing:
+    2. Go to the `$JONAS_ROOT/repositories/maven2-internal` directory and remove the following folders:
-        - org/mortbay/
+        - `org/mortbay/`
-        - org/ow2/jonas/documentation/
+        - `org/ow2/jonas/documentation/`
-        - org/ow2/jonas/jonas-admin/
+        - `org/ow2/jonas/jonas-admin/`
-        - org/ow2/jonas/jonas-ctxroot/
+        - `org/ow2/jonas/jonas-ctxroot/`

-    This will fully remove the Maven deployment plan and artifact for the JOnAS default application, as well as the administration console from loading on the root context.
+    This fully removes the Maven deployment plan and artifact for the JOnAS default application.
+It also removes the administration console from loading on the root context.

 Now that JOnAS is prepared for configuring Liferay to run on the server as its root application, you can begin tuning the settings for Liferay.
 By default,